5 min read

 Conclusion

 Click fraud threatens marketing budgets and corrupts campaign data.
-While lost money cannot be recovered, understanding and preventing fraud helps marketing teams protect future investments and make informed decisions.
+Lost money cannot be recovered, but understanding and preventing fraud helps marketing teams protect future investment and make better decisions.